 Mindfulness emphasizes the importance of wholeness and well-being.
 It aims to assist and support you to remain in the present moment and from this new vantage point, deal with whatever is arising, more effectively, kindly and skillfully.
 This approach fosters radical self-directed transformation, by initiating insight into your direct experience, as it unfolds.
 Mindfulness Based Programmes are best viewed as educational and invitational, rather than clinical interventions.
 They are not motivated to remove what is unwanted in your experience, but instead, they create an environment to encourage you to open up to all that you are, in the present moment, no matter what that is.

-The primary intention of the MBSR curriculum is to create a structured pathway to relieve suffering and increase wellbeing for people facing a host of challenges arising from a wide range of medical and psychological conditions and the demands and stressors inherent in the everyday lives of human beings.
+MBSR (Mindfulness Based Stress Reduction), aims to create a structured, compassionate eight week pathway, to relieve suffering and increase well-being.
+It is encouraged for people facing a host of challenges arising from a wide range of medical and psychological conditions and the demands and stressors inherent in our everyday lives as human beings.
 (MBSR Authorised Curriculum Guide: 2017)

 This multi-faceted and evidence-based approach, in the Jon Kabat-Zinn lineage, has three distinct characteristics: